Detect

 - EU countries: VIES – https://ec.europa.eu/taxation_customs/vies/

-- Other countries: Not supported
+- Other countries: not supported

 Supplier activation check